 Decide on the future role of HF communications in the GMDSS.

 Consider revising resolutions A.806(19) and MSC.68(68), annex 3, to include a requirement for frequency scanning and/or Automatic Link Establishment (ALE).
-(Detailed review paragraph 17.40)

 SOLAS Chapter IV revisions as appropriate.